debops/debops/playbooks/roles/ginas.rails_deploy/README.md

 You'll also want to use the `DATABASE_URL` format in your database.yml file.
 You can omit the production or whatever environment you're deploying to from the database.yml file and rails will pickup that env var by default.

 Lastly you should have 404, 422, 500 and 502 html files in your public directory.
 Nginx will serve them directly when those pesky errors decide to show up.
+You can also add a deploy.hml file in your public directory if you want to show a temporary maintenance/deploy page while your server is mid-deploy.
+If no deploy.html is found then this functionality will get skipped automatically.

 ### This role's requirements